-My boobs were hyper-reactive when I was breastfeeding my babies.
-Basically, a whisper of a suggestion that they were nearby and hungry — or any baby really — and they would start to flow like a river.
-But, why do your boobs leak when you hear a baby cry?
-I mean, how do your boobs know your baby is hungry?
-Do they have ears?
-Let me tell you, this phenomenon is more than just weird — it's inconvenient at times.
+My boobs were hyperactive when I was breastfeeding my babies.
+Basically, a whisper of a suggestion that they were nearby and hungry — or any baby really — and they would literally react.
+My boobs would leak breast milk as soon as a baby cried, and let me tell you, this isn't uncommon.
+In fact, as inconvenient as it is at times, this phenomenon is more than bizarre.

 A study published in Neuropsychopharmacology found that women with the most stable, strong bonds between themselves and their infants experienced a greater than average release of the hormone oxytocin.
 The article stated, "Mothers with secure attachment showed greater activation of brain reward regions, including the ventral striatum, and the oxytocin-associated hypothalamus/pituitary region."
-It's interesting to note that prolactin, the other hormone which is responsible for triggering the let-down of milk in the breast, is produced in the anterior pituitary region, and is also activated by audition, suggested Physiology Review.
+Fascinating, right?
+But how long can this phenomenon last?

 “The good news is that for many people, leaking lessens after the first six to eight weeks postpartum," says Allyson Murphy, a lactation consultant (IBCLC) in New Jersey.
 "That's because milk supply regulates — meaning it stops being hormonally driven — and functions on supply-and-demand.
 It's also really important to know that leaking, or not leaking, is not a sign of an inadequate milk supply.
 You can make all the milk your baby needs and not experience leaking.
 Everybody is different — some bodies leak a lot, some bodies leak a little, and some never leak at all.”